 Many writers forget that a skeleton is just that—bare bones.
 Humans all have skeletons that look pretty much alike, but we all look vastly different when flesh, hair, and snazzy clothes cover them up.
 The plot outline is not the be-all and end-all of your plot; it's just the scaffolding holding up the walls of your construction.
 The complication that sends your character into distress does not have to be huge; your main character doesn't have to be charged with recovering stolen nuclear weapons or with the task of taking a magic ring to Mount Doom to save all of humanity.
 Your character might be a sweet but socially challenged man, who, in the search for his sweetheart, bungles through all kinds of schemes to meet women before discovering that his next-door neighbor was the woman of his dreams all along.
 She could be a teenage girl, desperately trying to find herself, who dyes her hair electric blue, gets a belly ring, or takes up cheerleading to boost her popularity only to find that all she needed was one true friend.
 All of these stories follow the plot outline archetype previously described, yet each is dramatically different, and each has a good plot.

 The possibilities are endless.
 You are not limited to any specific genre—the plot outline is truly universal.
 Your hopeless young man could live in China, India, or Milwaukee, and the story could be set in the present, the 1930s, or 300 years into the future.
 Ultimately, it is up to the author to wrap his or her plot skeleton in muscle, sinew, and skin, placing within it the heart that will make a unique and beautiful literary creation.
-And remember, if you need a manuscript critique or just want to be sure your novel is free of grammatical errors, let our editors take a look!
+And remember, if you need a manuscript critique, let our editors take a look!